darylhjd/mangadesk/README.md

 ## Settings ⚙

-You may change the appropriate settings in the `usr_config.json` file.
+You may change the appropriate settings in the `usr_config.json` file, which is stored in the `usr` folder.

-You can find this file in the `usr` folder which is located relative to where you run the application.

 ### Download Folder

 - `downloadDir`

-By default, all downloads are stored in a folder titled `downloads`.
+By default, all downloads will be stored in a folder titled `downloads`.

 You can change this by changing the `downloadDir` field.